-If your healthcare provider thinks you may have Hodgkin lymphoma, you'll need certain exams and tests to be sure.
-Diagnosing Hodgkin lymphoma starts with your healthcare provider asking you questions.
-You'll be asked about your medical history, your symptoms, risk factors, and family history of disease.
-A physical exam will be done focusing on swollen lymph nodes in your body.
+If your healthcare provider thinks you might have Hodgkin lymphoma, certain exams and tests will be needed to be sure.
+The process starts with your healthcare provider asking you questions.
+You will be asked about your health history, your symptoms, risk factors, and family history of disease.
+A physical exam will be done.
+It will focus on checking for swollen lymph nodes in your body.
 Blood tests will also be done.

 What is a biopsy?

 A biopsy is a tiny piece of tissue (called a sample) that’s removed and checked for cancer cells.
 A biopsy is the only way for your healthcare provider to know for sure if you have Hodgkin lymphoma.